yashu1wwww/Playstore-auto-ratings/README.md

 ## Watch up to 3 minutes and 46 seconds, and then remain in the remaining part copying the part of the script and save it as l.py.
 The script is used to automatically like a particular YouTube video with multiple accounts

+## I just created code for fun, whether it runs or not, that's it.

 First, open Chrome file location and bypass the location restriction using an extension such as Touch VPN.
 In my case, the Chrome location(use start in: path) is

 C:\Users\Hp\AppData\Local\Google\Chrome\Application